AKROGIS/USGS-Topo-Processing/Tools/Readme.md

   only the metadata was updated while the PDF content is unchanged.
 This script will identify the PDFs that are actually "updated" and those that are "duplicates" and can be deleted.

+* `compare_mosaics_to_pds.py`
+  Compares the data source paths in a raster mosaic to a specific folder (and sub-folders).
+Can look at a set of mosaics in a file geodatabase.
+Results can be saved in a CSV (for use with `add_rasters_to_mosaics.py`), or printed to the terminal.
+If used as input to `add_rasters_to_mosaics.py` it must be run on the PDS folders (after the PDS has been updated).

 * `compare_pds_to_metadata.py`